Easiest Skillet Chicken Pot Pie with Herb Butter Biscuits

 3

 Add the biscuits.
-Since we’re making this chicken pot pie with canned biscuits, all you have to do is pop open the can & put the biscuit dough right on top of the creamy pot pie filling – easy!
+Since we’re making this chicken pot pie with canned biscuits, all you have to do is pop open the can and put the biscuit dough right on top of the creamy pot pie filling – easy!
 Tip! ⇢ For a homemade touch, spread a quick garlic herb butter right on top of the biscuit dough before it all goes in the oven.

 4